benhowell/benhowell.github.com/_posts/2014-04-18-scala-and-the-akka-eventstream.md

 }
 {% endhighlight %}

-Congratulations, you have now created your publish/subscribe backbone!
+Congratulations, you have now created your entire publish/subscribe infrasturcture!
 <br />
 <br />

-#####Please explain.
+##### Please explain.
-First we create our Subscriber who will act as a listener.
-This [Actor][5] will act on any messages matching the class (String, Any), which is simply a tuple of String and Any in this case, however you can create any class of message you desire.
-Within our Subscriber we just need to override the receive function from Actor to tell our subscriber what to do when receiving a message matching the (String, Any) class.
-Upon construction of our subscriber we pass a function f in which will be executed by the receive function.
+First we create our `Subscriber` who will act as a listener.
+This [Actor][5] will act on any messages matching the class `(String, Any)`, which is simply a tuple of `String` and `Any` in this case, however you can create any class of message you desire.
+Within our `Subscriber` we just need to override the `receive` function from `Actor` to tell our subscriber what to do when receiving a message matching the `(String, Any)` class.
+Upon construction of our subscriber we pass in the function `f: (String, Any) => Option[Unit]` which will be executed by the receive function.
+The `sealed` keyword means that this class can only be referred to within the file it is declared in, in this case, only EventStream.scala.